 LTE=4g, WCDMA/HSPA=3g, GSM and GPRS and others=2g.
 2g is switched off in Australia.

 Telstra On 28 May 2019, Telstra launched its first 5G mobile phone plans (a Samsung Galaxy S10 smartphone at $199 per month for unlimited data), and mobile modems (HTC 5G Hub at $104 per month for 100GB and $10 per gigabyte thereafter).
-Both Telstra plans have since been altered to 150GB maximum allowance for $100 per month plus device cost (the phone at the time was $40 over 36 months) and rather than excess charges being applied, speed is instead capped at 1.5Mbps.
+Both Telstra plans were afterwards altered to 150GB maximum allowance for $100 per month plus device cost (the phone at the time was $40 over 36 months) and rather than excess charges being applied, speed was instead capped at 1.5Mbps.